hubertpysklo/agent-diff/README.md

 ## What This Is

-**A self-hosted interactive enviroments for testing AI agents & training LLMs against 3rd party services like Linear or Slack.** You run it locally (or deploy it), your agents call fake APIs, you get deterministic diffs.
+**A self-hosted interactive enviroments for testing AI agents & training LLMs against 3rd party APIs like Linear or Slack.** You run it locally (or deploy it), your agents call fake APIs, you get deterministic diffs.
 No external service, no rate limits, full control over test data and environments.

 Use it for:
 - RL training loops (reset state between episodes)